edge-core/sonic-buildimage/src/sonic-yang-models/doc/Configuration.md

 and has similar schema with data plane interfaces.
 The loopback device name and loopback IP prefix act as multi-level key for loopback interface objects.
+By default SONiC advertises Loopback interface IPv6 /128 subnet address as prefix with /64 subnet.
+To overcome this set "bgp_adv_lo_prefix_as_128" to true in DEVICE_METADATA

 ```
 {